-The Minetec business continues to transition from the development of "game-changing" communications-based technologies that improve mine productivity and safety, to installing the technology in a number of blue-chip mine reference sites.
-More work is still required for the mining industry to recognise the safety and productivity improvements delivered by these solutions.
+The Minetec business continues to transition from the development of "game-changing" communicationsbased technologies that improve mine productivity and mine safety to having the technology installed in mining environments.
+Over the year, much progress has been achieved by having the technology installed into a key customer reference mine, but more work is still required for the mining industry to recognise the "game-changing" qualities of this technology.